Why We Eat Hog Jowl and Black-Eyed Peas on New Year's Day Dec 31, 2015 13:40:07 GMT -5 jason, pat, and 2 more like this

 When the smoke of burning cities, barns, plantation homes and ordinary houses finally cleared, those Southerners who survived the onslaught discovered the northern aggressors had looted and stolen everything, from livestock to stored food, leaving nothing but death and destruction as far as the eye could see.
 There was no international aid, no Red Cross, nothing to aid the starving women, children and old folk.
 Sherman’s bloodthirsty marauders had eaten all they could and burned the rest with the exception of stores of black-eyed peas.
 At that time in the north, the lowly black-eyed pea was used for feeding livestock, having been deemed unfit for human consumption.

 On January 1, 1865, the people (white and black) of Dixie awakened to devastation, but remaining undaunted in the face of total destruction, cooked up pots of black-eyed peas and thanked God for their meager fare.
-The following spring, they planted new crops and what few livestock animals they had left had increased in number and by New Year's Day 1866, most were no longer on the verge of starvation.
-Nevertheless, they hadn’t forgotten Sherman’s scorched-earth march and once again, served black-eyed peas seasoned with hog jowl as a symbol of good luck because without the peas, they would not have survived.
-Since that time, it has been considered "good luck" to serve black-eyed peas and hog jowl on New Year's Day.
+The following spring, they planted new crops and prayed what few livestock animals they had been able to hide from the Yankee marauders would multiply.
+By New Year’s Day 1866, most were no longer on the verge of starvation.
+Nevertheless, Sherman’s scorched-earth march was still fresh in their minds and once again, families served black-eyed peas seasoned with hog jowl as a symbol of good luck because without the peas, they would not have survived.
+Since that time, it has been considered “good luck” to serve black-eyed peas and hog jowl on New Year’s Day.

 Hog Jowl and Black-Eyed Peas Recipe